mmuratarat/mmuratarat.github.io/_pages/faq.md

 * **One-to-Many** and **Many-to-One** : This is the most commonly used relationship where a record in a table is associated with multiple records in the other table.
 * **Many-to-Many** : This is used in cases when multiple instances on both sides are needed for defining a relationship.
 * **Self Referencing Relationships** : This is used when a table needs to define a relationship with itself.

+#### What is an Alias in SQL?

+An alias is a temporary name assigned to the table or table column for the purpose of a particular SQL query.
+In addition, aliasing can be employed as an obfuscation technique to secure the real names of database fields.
+A table alias is also called a _correlation name_.

+An alias is represented explicitly by the `AS` keyword but in some cases the same can be performed without it as well.
+Nevertheless, using the `AS` keyword is always a good practice.

 ## Miscellaneous